 Criminal justice

-Professor Ian Lambie, Chief Science Advisor for the Justice sector, has produced a series of four reports related to criminal justice.
+Professor Ian Lambie, Chief Science Advisor for the Justice sector, has produced a series of reports related to criminal justice.

 Read more about Professor Ian Lambie and the Chief Science Advisor Forum